Petrol, diesel prices finally fall: Check latest rates in metro cities

 The hike in fuel prices were attributed to the drone attack on Saudi oil facilities that disabled around 5 per cent of the global supply.
 India is dependent on Saudi of its oil imports and buys around 2,00,000 tonnes of LPG every month.

-The other factors that impact oil prices include, rupee to US dollar exchange rate, cost of crude oil, global cues.
+The other factors that impact oil prices include rupee to US dollar exchange rate, cost of crude oil, global cues.